 Trying to sleep in heat can be unbearable.
-Make it a little easier by opting for breathable fabrics on your bed.
+To help you stay cool at night, opt for breathable fabrics on your bed.
 Strip away any heavy blankets, pillows, or duvets, and replace them with lightweight cotton or bamboo bedding.
 You can also find cooling pillows and sheets that help regulate temperature to keep you cool in bed.
 Choose similar breathable fabrics for your pajamas.

 2. Take a Cool Shower

 Shaded areas are much cooler than those in direct sunlight.
-If you're outside, look for a large, leafy tree or overhang to sit under.
+If you're outside, look for an overhang, patio umbrella, or large, leafy tree to sit under.
 When indoors, keep excess heat out by placing light-blocking treatments over windows and doors.
-Also avoid using high-power light fixtures that give off a lot of heat.
+Also, avoid using high-power light fixtures or large appliances that give off a lot of heat during the day.

-Because heat rises, the coolest part of your house will always be at the bottom.
+Because heat rises, the coolest part of your house is typically at the bottom.
 If you have a finished basement, hang out there as much as possible.
 Or settle for the ground floor in lieu of the upper level.

-Editor's Tip: Consider this your permission to be lazy.
-If you're at a loss for how to entertain yourself, do something that expends as little energy as possible.
+Editor's Tip: To keep yourself entertained (and as cool as possible) while your AC is broken, do something that expends as little energy as possible.
 Try reading a book, playing board games, or binge-watching a favorite show.

-If you have fans, use them.
+If you have fans around the house, use them.
 Switch on all box, desk, and overhead fans in your home to keep air moving.
 For an added cool factor, place a bowl of ice cubes in front of an oscillating fan.
 The air will pick up the chill around the cubes and push it out into the room.

 6. Cook with Cold

 Avoid adding extra heat to your home by sticking to cool foods.
 Anything that requires an oven or stovetop isn't a good idea when your air-conditioner is broken.
 Try no-cook recipes that feature fresh fruit and vegetables, chilled salads, or a cheese plate.
-And if you absolutely must use heat, try a toaster oven or outdoor grill.
+And if you absolutely must use heat, use a toaster oven or outdoor grill.

-A hydrated body is a cooler body, so start sipping that H20!
+Proper hydration helps your body regulate its temperature, so drink up!
 Try to drink at least 64 ounces of water and other fluids over the course of the day.
-Just be careful what you put in your cup—alcohol and sugary drinks can actually dehydrate you.
+Just be careful what you put in your cup; alcohol and sugary drinks can actually dehydrate you.
 Try water infused with fresh fruits for a refreshing way to stay hydrated.